Rylan-Meilutis/Seds-Ground-Station-Frontend/docs/backend-api.md

 ### `GET /tiles/{z}/{x}/{y}.jpg`

 The frontend map loads raster tiles from this path by default.
+On Android, the visible tile URL is the app-local `https://gs26.local/tiles/...` proxy, but the backend still only needs to serve this same `/tiles/{z}/{x}/{y}.jpg` route on the configured Ground Station base URL.

 Notes: